BassmanBiff/colorcorrectionmatrix/README.md

     - rawpy 0.12

 ## Disclaimer
 This is a heavily-modifed fork of [lighttransport/colorcorrectionmatrix](https://github.com/lighttransport/colorcorrectionmatrix).
 I have added a color extraction tool (extractColor.py), extensively modified two of the original tools (computeCCM.py and correctColor.py), and removed much of the original content.
-I want to give credit where credit is due, but please don't blame lighttrasnport if your computer explodes.
-Or me, for that matter (see the MIT license).
+I want to give credit where credit is due, but please don't blame lighttrasnport if this does something horrible to your computer.
+Or me, for that matter (see MIT license).

 ---

 # extractColor
 Extract color values from an image containing a standard x-lite colorchecker grid.

 This script attempts to locate color chips in an image by finding areas of max gradient, discarding shapes that don't look like a color chip, and then reconstructing any chips in the grid that it missed.
 Colors are then averaged within each chip and reported in a csv formatted for use with computeCCM.
+This auto-detection feature could be a lot more intelligent than it currently is, if anyone wants to implement this the right way!

-Currently, only png and dng source images are supported.
-Only 8-bit and 10-bit images have been tested so far.
-Example images are provided in the `img` directory.
+Currently, only 8-bit png and 10-bit dng source images have been tested, but other formats up to 16-bit should work as well.
+Example images are provided in the `img` directory for testing.

 ## Usage
 ``` shell